 Jan Tomasek was appointed to the Quintet Private Bank Board of Directors in January 2021 as an employee representative from Merck Finck in Germany.
 He joined Merck Finck in 2008 and currently serves as a Senior Derivatives Trader.
 He has also served as a team leader on the Eurex desk, a client advisor and fund manager.
 The holder of a degree in Business Administration from VWA München with over 20 years of experience meeting client needs, Tomasek has served as a member of the Merck Finck works council since 2014 and was earlier a member of Merck Finck’s Supervisory Committee.

-Representing the private interests of members of the Al-Thani family of Qatar, Precision Capital holds 99.9% of Quintet Private Bank.
+Representing the private interests of Quintet’s ultimate beneficial owner, a member of the Al-Thani family of Qatar, Precision Capital holds 99.9% of Quintet Private Bank.

-While the ultimate shareholders of Precision Capital have made a range of other private investments – including in areas such as financial services and real estate – Precision Capital itself holds only the asset mentioned above.
+While the ultimate shareholder of Precision Capital has made a range of other private investments – including in areas such as financial services and real estate – Precision Capital exclusively oversees the investment in Quintet.
 Precision Capital is a private – rather than sovereign – organization that seeks to capitalize on the attractiveness of the European private banking industry over the long term.
 A strong and committed shareholder, the firm seeks to grow Quintet Private Bank, both organically and through M&A activity.

 Highly supportive of Quintet Private Bank’s vision, Precision Capital is focused on unlocking the full potential of the pan-European private banking group.
 That includes supporting the establishment of a leading presence in every market in which Quintet Private Bank currently operates.